GeoffBarrett/BatchTINT/README.md

 How this works is the GUI will look in the chosen directory for new folders.
 Once a new folder has been detected it will look for a '.set' file and it's tetrode files.
 One at a time these tetrode files will be analyzed via KlustaKwik through Tint.
 A Command Prompt will print messages stating what file it is analyzing, if there is a new file, etc. ***Do not close this Command Prompt or the GUI will stop***.

-As of this point in time, each folder added to the directory should have 1 '.set' file and it's corresponding tetrodes.
-It is possible that I might add the functionality of having multiple '.set' files in a given folder, however this functionality has not been added as of today (6/13/2016)
+As long as each folder contains all the appropriate file types that Tint needs, the GUI will analyze the data approporiately.
+Prior to the newest update, you would have each session (One '.set' and it's corresponding files) per folder.
+Now the GUI will look for however many '.set' files there are within each folder and analyze their corresponding tetrode data.

 # To Do

-- Add the functionality of multiple '.set' files in a single folder within the chosen directory
 - Add hyperthreading so it can analyze multiple tetrode files at the same time
 - Add a notification system so it can e-mail/text if the analysis has been completed or if an error has occured